john-rager/mika_treeview/README.md

 ## Additional information

 This is my very first package on pub.dev, so I'd love to hear your feedback.
 If you find it useful, please like it - it'll help keep me motivated.
-If you have any suggestions or problems, submit an issue to my [GitHub repo](https://github.com/john-rager/mika_treeview) and I'll do my very best to address it promptly.
+If you have any suggestions or problems, please start a discussion or submit an issue to my [GitHub repo](https://github.com/john-rager/mika_treeview) and I'll do my very best to address it promptly.